ayoung01/cs171/project3/README.txt

 List of Major Files and Directories
 ------------------------------------
 Name                                            Content
-ksun_ayoung_project_2_processbook.pdf           The project's processbook.
+ksun_ayoung_project_3_processbook.pdf           The project's processbook.
 Findings are also included inside.
 You should read this. index.html                                      Our visualization.
 You should open and view this.
 README                                          (this)
 /css                                            Contains style.css, used to style index.html.
-/js                                             Contains the jVectorMap library.
-/data                                           Data downloaded and retrieved in excel/csv format, not directly visualized.
+/js                                             Contains the jVectorMap/jQuery/etc libraries (see below) /data                                           Data downloaded and retrieved in excel/csv format, not directly visualized.
 /python                                         Contains Python script used to convert data files to json objects embedded in index.html

+List of Libraries Used

 Please let us know if you have any questions/comments/concerns at ksun01@college.harvard.edu and ayoung@college.harvard.edu.